 For more information on branching and version management with branching, go to Template Library with Git Experience docs.

 A stable version is a template that only introduces breaking changes in major release milestones.

-You can view the Details and Activity Log of your Template by clicking Preview Template.
+You can view the Details and Activity Log of your template by selecting Preview Template.

-You can use the Open/Edit Template option and navigate to the Template Studio to edit the Template as per your needs.
+You can use the Open/Edit Template option and navigate to the Template Studio to edit templates.

 You can perform the following actions while editing a Template: